Professor of Dermatology and Adjunct Professor of Oncological Sciences

 Skin Cancer, Melanoma, Chemoprevention

 - Role of p16 and oxidative stress in melanoma.
 The CDKN2A (p16) gene is frequently mutated in families with melanoma predisposition, and suppressed by methylation or deleted in melanoma tumors.
 It is thought to function as a tumor suppressor by slowing the cell cycle and inducing senescence.
 We have reported an alternate function – regulation of oxidative stress, as its depletion from cells results in increased levels of reactive oxygen species without affecting the cell cycle.
 We showed that the increased ROS in cells lacking p16 results from an imbalance of increased mitochondrial biogenesis and impaired respiration.
 We subsequently analyzed the effects of familial melanoma-associated mutations in p16 on these various activities.

 - Improved methods of early melanoma detection.
 We have been using total body photography to monitor our patients who are at increased risk of melanoma since 2004, and have studied the role of photography in the physician decision to biopsy and early detection of melanoma.
-We are currently testing novel non-invasive diagnostic techniques based on micro-RNA expression and artificial intelligence methods based on computer analysis of dermoscopic photographs for melanoma detection.
+We are currently testing novel non-invasive diagnostic techniques based on micro-RNA expression and artificial intelligence methods based on computer analysis of dermoscopic photographs for melanoma detection in industry-sponsored trials.